76

 HOW TO HANDLE FEAR PERIODS IN GREAT DANE PUPPIES

-If your puppy is exhibiting signs of fear during any of these fear stages, it’s important to take action.
+If your puppy exhibits signs of fear during any of these stages, it’s important to take action.

-The best way to help a puppy overcome his fears is through positive reinforcement and socialization.
+Positive reinforcement and socialization are the best way to help a puppy overcome his fears.

 Reward your puppy for displaying brave behaviors, and encourage your puppy to ignore people, dogs, and things in the environment.